mHandberg2S/bashprofile/README.md

 Runs "terraform fmt"

+#### tfdoc

+Injects Terraform Docs in README.md.
+Requires Terraform Docs to be installed.

 #### tfa

 Checks what your current AWS caller identity is and runs "terraform apply --auto-approve" if your caller identity is your allowed account ID.
 NB!
 Before use remember to update the AWS Account ID in the "tfa" function, line 37.